iamthechad/grails3-recaptcha/README.md

 # Introduction

-This plugin is designed to make using the ReCaptcha and Mailhide services within Grails 3 easy.
+This plugin is designed to make using the ReCaptcha service within Grails 3 easy.
 In order to use this plugin, you must have a ReCaptcha account, available from [http://www.google.com/recaptcha](http://www.google.com/recaptcha).

 # Installation

 Add the following to your `build.gradle`

-    compile "org.grails.plugins:recaptcha:3.0.0"
+    compile "org.grails.plugins:recaptcha:3.1.0"

 ## Configuration
 Add the following to your application's `application.yml` file: